-The senior executives and the members of the Executive Committee who joined SCOR Group before June 30, 2008 and are employed in France, are entitled to a guaranteed capped pension plan conditional upon a minimum five years of service with the Group, the payment of which is based on their average compensation over the last five years.
+As is the case for all senior executives employed in France, the members of the Executive Committee who joined SCOR before June 30, 2008 and are employed in France are entitled to a guaranteed pension plan conditional notably upon a minimum five years of service with the Group, the payment of which is based on their average compensation over the last five years.
+This pension plan was closed to employees hired after June 30, 2008.

-Executive Committee members who are not employed in France benefit from the collective pension schemes in place in their entity and do not have any specific plan except for members with Swiss contracts who benefit from a specific guaranteed pension plan similar to the one granted to the Executive Committee members employed in France and hired before June 30, 2008.
+Executive Committee members that are not employed in France benefit from the collective pension schemes in place in their entity and do not have any specific plan.

-For Executive Committee members under French contracts and hired before June 30, 2008 or under Swiss contracts, the amount of the additional pension guaranteed by the Group varies from 5% to 50% (with a maximum growth of 5% per year) of the average compensation over the last five years, depending on seniority acquired in the Group at retirement.
-The additional pension guaranteed by the Group is calculated after deductions of the pensions paid out through the compulsory schemes and thus shall in no case exceed 45% of the benchmark compensation.
+For Executive Committee members under French contracts and hired before June 30, 2008 or under a Swiss contract, the amount of the additional pension guaranteed by the Group varies from 5% to 50% (with a maximum growth of 5% per year) of the average compensation over the last five years, depending on seniority acquired in the Group at retirement, less any pension benefits acquired under other collective and mandatory pension schemes.
+Moreover, this amount may under no circumstances exceed 45% of the average compensation over the last five years.